Posted by Dominique JacksonMar 26, 202612 min

 Once you have those persona-based insights, you can show your sales team who in a buying committee is engaged, what messaging piqued their interest, and how many actions they’ve taken that signal intent.

-During this time, regularly get together with your sales and CS teams to talk about the results you’re all seeing.
+Start with a few campaigns.
+During this time, get together regularly with Sales and CS to talk about the results you’re all seeing.

 Something else to keep in mind is what Peter Lewis calls “micro-engagements,” including ad clicks, post engagement, and responses to non-sales messages.